The only spring cleaning checklist you’ll ever need.

 • Dryer: Vacuum out the lint trap thoroughly, and scrub any stains or residue inside the dryer.
 Vacuum behind and all around the dryer before wiping down with an all-purpose cleaner and damp rag.

-garage spring cleaning checklist
+clean garage after spring cleaning

 • Boxes and clutter: Take boxes and clutter out into the driveway where you can sort through everything without adding to the chaos inside.
 Separate items into four piles: keep, sell, donate or throw away.